Outdoor Intercoms

 Common Types of Outdoor Intercom Systems

-- 2-Conductor Cable Systems: These wired systems use two shielded wires to minimize interference and are simple, effective solutions for many properties.
+- 2-Conductor Cable Systems: Through the use of two shielded wires these wired setups minimize interference while delivering straightforward solutions for various properties.

-- Ethernet-Based Systems (CAT-5/CAT-6): Digital intercoms that use network cabling offer more advanced features but come at a higher cost.
+- Ethernet-Based Systems (CAT-5/CAT-6): Digital intercoms utilizing network cabling deliver enhanced functionality at an increased expense.

-- 2-Way Radio Callboxes: Ideal for long-range communication, these wireless systems can integrate with handheld radios or desktop intercoms.
+- 2-Way Radio Callboxes: These wireless systems support long-range communication needs by connecting with both handheld radios and desktop intercoms.

-- Wi-Fi Intercoms: Relying on a strong Wi-Fi signal, these systems provide convenient communication within the network's coverage area.
+- Wi-Fi Intercoms: These systems enable convenient communication within the network coverage area through strong Wi-Fi connectivity.